Graylog2/documentation/pages/alerting/alerting-by-example.rst

 as a field on the search page.
 That also means you can again run aggregations on that field.
 Fields can also be accessed within a notification and can be used for the enterprise feature `correlation`.

-Since we have aggregation event definition our field we want to be a key **must** be configured in the ``Group by Field(s)``.
+Since we are using an aggregation event definition, the only accessible fields are the ones we configured in the ``Group by Field(s)``.
 When aggregating multiple messages to one event we lose all fields we do not make a group by on.
 We want to add the `user` key to our notification, which we put in our ``Group by Field(s)``.